10 Tips on Crafting a Great Personal Statement for College

 6. Be Concise and Well-Organized

 Admissions officers read hundreds if not thousands of personal statements, so it's important to keep yours concise and well-structured.
 Stay within the prescribed word count (Common and Coalition Apps 650, UC Personal Insight Questions 350 each) to ensure that your essay flows logically.
 Use paragraphs, transitions, and headings to make your essay easy to follow and understand.
+Be sure that the paragraphs are concise and circle back to the story

 7. Pay Attention to Voice and Tone